wiedenmannk/media-app/README.md

 To Start Server run
 npm start
-this will run tsc -w & npm run scss & nodemon
+this will run the Angular dev part

 run
 npm run dev
-is like npm start, but also clean dist folder
+runs node.js with ejs in dev mode

 ---